 Choosing a Site for a Manufacturing Facility

-Brian Gallagher is Vice President, Marketing, for O’Neal, Inc. O’Neal is an integrated design and construction firm based in Greenville, SC.
+Brian Gallagher is vice president, marketing at O’Neal, Inc. O’Neal is an integrated design and construction firm based in Greenville, South Carolina.
 Brian can be reached at email@example.com or 864-551-0362.